FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 Flow unit; the openLCA software includes a set of unit groups and units.
 These units must be used to ensure proper data importation.

 :::{note}
-If the pre-existing units in a database are not appropriate for one or more of your dataset flows, let the Data Curator know and they will assist in adding a unit to the list.
+If the pre-existing units in a database are not appropriate for one or more of your dataset flows, contact the Data Curator and they will assist in adding a unit to the list.
 :::

 **Example(s)**